 The MBES resolution achieved at the survey depth must be sufficient to generate gridded surfaces at the resolutions indicated, with these surfaces to be supported by relevant statistical layers.

-Each surface is to be labelled: NRS_LLx_ddm_YYYYMMDD vvv_c0p5
+Each surface is to be labelled: NRS_LLx_ddm_YYYYMMDD vvv_c0p5 e.g. NRS_CN3_15m_20190531_LAT_c0p5

 Where: